 Adrenal cyst: Adrenal cysts can be of any size.
-Larger cysts may interfere with function in that adrenal.
+Larger cysts may reduce function in that adrenal.
 Here is a large adrenal cyst pushing up against a kidney.

-Adenomas: Solid lesions large enough for POCUS viewing could be benign or malignant and may be functional or not.
-Hormonal abnormalities would be sought first if a solid lesion is seen.
+Adenomas: Solid lesions large enough for IMBUS viewing could be benign or malignant and may be functional or not.
 Surprisingly, a large registry found that even “non-functioning” adrenal adenomas over the long term had a higher incidence of diabetes and cardiovascular events, suggesting that some of these adenomas may have low-level function causing long-term harm despite lab results within the normal range.
+Perhaps we should be suspicious of adenomas with high normal hormonal levels.
 Here is a fairly large, non-functioning right adrenal adenoma.

 Pheochromocytoma: Pheochromocytomas can be small to large.
-POCUS would not detect small ones, but this is an image of a large pheochromocytoma with cystic and solid parts.
+IMBUS would not detect small ones, but this is an image of a large pheochromocytoma with cystic and solid parts.